 It's important that you're aware of any developments in your neighbourhood that may have a negative or positive impact on the value of your home.
-If you're proactive about the area you live in, you won't be taken by surprise and may be able to have a say regarding any potential changes in your neighbourhood.
+If you're proactive about the area you live in, you won't be taken by surprise and may be able to have a say regarding any potential changes in your neighbourhood, especially if you live in a sectional title property.
 The following are some of the things that you can do to make an impact:

-- Hold regular neighbourhood meetings to discuss issues that affect your community, such as crime or litter - Take note of any new buildings or renovations - Make sure that you know the name of your ward councillor
+- Participate in local police forums. - Hold or attend regular neighbourhood meetings to discuss issues that affect your community, such as crime or litter. - Take note of any new buildings, developments or renovations. - Make sure that you know the name of your ward councillor.

-HOME IMPROVEMENTS:
+HOME IMPROVEMENTS

-Making additions to your home or renovating existing spaces can be a nerve-wracking process but, done intelligently, the money you spend can turn out to be a wise investment.
+Making additions to your home or renovating existing spaces can be a stressful process but, when done with the right planning, the money you spend can turn out to be a wise investment.
+Ensure that you have planning permission if necessary, including the consent of your Financial Service Provider where your bond is held.
 The rule of thumb is that renovations to bathrooms and kitchens are most likely to increase the value of your property, but adding additional space to your house can also serve you well.
 Not only will you increase the value of your property, but by adding a garden cottage or similar structure, you are also providing the means to gain rental income which can be used to help pay off your bond.

-If you are thinking about making home improvements, you should be aware of the following:
+If you are thinking about making home improvements, here's a useful checklist:

-- Ensure that you have planning permission if necessary - Try to use a builder who is registered with the National Home Builders Registration Council (NHBRC) - Research the prices of similar properties in your neighbourhood, so that you don't make the mistake of over-capitalising your property - Be aware that building work nearly always takes longer than you or your builder think it will, and often costs considerably more than the original quote
+- Ensure that you have planning permission if necessary, including the consent of your Financial Services Provider where your bond is held. - Hire a builder/contractor who is registered with the National Home Builders Registration Council (NHBRC). - Consent needs to be obtained from the financial service provider where the bond is held for any extentions/additions or changes to the home. - Don't be afraid to ask the builder/contractor for references of completed work done. - Research the prices of similar properties in your neighbourhood, so that you don't make the mistake of over-capitalising your property. - Budget for more time and money as building work nearly always takes longer than expected, and often costs considerably more than the original quote.